 If we look at the witnesses’ behavior, we can discern that perhaps they willingly informed the police of the bank robber’s details.
 They were not afraid.
 And that’s because the robber appears to be unarmed.
-But there was no specific mention about it.
+But there was no specific mention of it.

 Narrate the importance of each of the different sections or paragraphs.
 How does the write-up contribute to the overall picture of the issue or problem being studied?

 Assess or Evaluate

 Finally, judge whether the article was a worthwhile account after all.
 Did it meet expectations?
 Was it able to convey the information most efficiently?
 Or are there loopholes or flaws that should have been mentioned?

 Format of Presenting the Critique Paper